sebastiaanstuij/greenpea/webserver-iot/Readme.md

 	$ git clone <https://github.com/sebastiaanstuij/greenpea>

 ### Register new 'The Thingsnetwork' app
-1. First go to the Thingsnetwork website and register a new user and a new app: [the things network](<https://www.thethingsnetwork.org/)
+1. First go to the Thingsnetwork website and register (for free) a new user and a new app: [the things network](<https://www.thethingsnetwork.org/)
 2. Then go to your [developer console](https://console.thethingsnetwork.org/applications/)
 3. Select your app and note the ApplicationID and access key
 4. Open the app.js file and modify the 'var appId' and 'var accessKey' variables to reflect your settings: